Is there something you can’t stop beating yourself over and you just can’t seem to forgive yourself for past mistakes?

 5. Learn and come to peace with your mistakes

-6. Use this knowledge toward the next choices in your life & move on
+6. Use this knowledge for the next choices in your life & move on

 The key to self-forgiveness requires to stop judging yourself and to reframe your mistake into one of empowerment.